clD11/java-news-articles/README.md

 2. Fix the broken test in ArticleTest

-2. Implement a new feature so we can retrieve all the articles for a given user

 3. Implement a new feature so we can determine the top three categories the user liked the most

 _Treat this like your own project, if there are any code smells or things that can be improved call them out_